art + you + kids

-Taylor is a wonderful photographer and mom!
+Taylor is a wonderful photographer and mom who does art with her children!
 I’ve worked with her several times and was so excited when she hired me to photograph her full-of-personality little family!
-I arrived early in the morning just as everyone was waking up and photographed them as they had breakfast together, got dressed, read books, went for a little walk, and a trip to Target after Dad left for work. charlotte family photographer
+I arrived early in the morning just as everyone was waking up and photographed them as they had breakfast together, got dressed, read books, went for a little walk, and a trip to Target after Dad left for work.

 At the end of the session I asked Taylor about a couple of the gorgeous art pieces she had on the wall and discovered that she had created them together with her kids!
 I loved them and loved hearing about her process of creating these amazing pieces as projects with her kids (I also knew immediately that the next time I photograph them this creative process will have to be included in their session.
 I can’t wait!).